razavi32/kustomize-demo/README.md

               key: password
 ```

+In addition to the patch, we also need to bind variables to K8s object fields.
+This can be done with variable substitution.
+In other words, regardless of the actual service names, the wordpress application will be able to find the mysql service.
 Open the kustomization file with vi.
 Add the following:
 ```bash
 patches:
 - path: patch.yaml